FirstGit178/SoC_Lab_Week6/index.md

 categories: demo
 ---

-Add a short welcome message or introduction here.
+(Add a short welcome message or introduction here.
 Aim to get the viewer interested in what follows!
-Guideline: 1 or 2 sentences.
+Guideline: 1 or 2 sentences.CHECKED)
 # *The TV Screen LIES....!!!!*
-Okay—maybe “lies” is a bit dramatic.
+Okay maybe “lies” is a bit dramatic.
 But the screen does fool our brains.
 What we see as a complete, stable image is really the result of thousands or millions of pixels whose red, green, and blue sub-pixels change intensity every frame.
 As these rapid changes play out across the screen, our brains blend them into smooth motion and solid colors.

-Older display technologies like CRTs took this even further: they literally scanned the image line-by-line from top to bottom, then jumped back to the start to repeat the process.
+Older display technologies like CRTs took this even further, they literally scanned the image line by line from top to bottom, then jumped back to the start to repeat the process.
 Each pass built up the image so quickly that persistence of vision made it appear continuous.

-##TRUE
-The image on a screen is created by pixels turning on and off rapidly.
-The refresh rate influences how smooth motion appears.
-Earlier display technologies (like CRTs) literally scanned line-by-line.

-##NOT TRUE
-Modern LCD/OLED screens do not draw the image as a moving “trace” like CRTs did.
-They refresh the entire pixel grid each frame, even though it still happens at the refresh rate.

-Pixels don’t “turn on and off at different rates” to create colors; instead, each pixel’s sub-pixels (R, G, B) have intensities that change per frame.

 # This Web page is documenting the progress of my FPGA VGA Project

 For my FPGA VGA project, initially I set up the project with the downloaded template files which displayed Colours cycling

-<"insert image/video">
+<"insert image/video"> (remove audio before adding)
 and then progressed to the second step to display colour stripes through the VGA I added rows and coloumns to the stripes Verilog code, see below updated code *`.row(row), .col(col)`*

 <img src="docs/assets/images/VGACodeAlterationFMC.png">

 ## **Template VGA Design**
 ### **Project Set-Up**
-Summarise the project set-up and design flow.
-This FPGA VGA Project is showing me at a code level how VGA displays operate.
-Through the refresh rate of the screen, it is essentially fooling our brains into thinking we see a complete image when actually we are watching a trace of each pixel’s sub-pixels (R, G, B) with intensities that change per frame to generate varying colours which then as the trace makes its way across and down the screen to the end and returns to the start to repeat the process allowing us to see a complete image.
+(Summarise the project set-up and design flow.CHECKED) This FPGA VGA Project is showing me at a code level how VGA displays operate.
+Through the refresh rate of the screen, it is essentially fooling our brains into thinking we see a complete image when actually we are watching a trace of each pixel’s subpixels RGB with intensities that change per frame to generate varying colours which then as the trace makes its way across and down the screen to the end and returns to the start to repeat the process allowing us to see a complete image.

-# Guideline 1 short paragraph.
+# (Guideline 1 short paragraph.)

 **Architecture Diagram**